JRCtr/CS370-Term-Project-Group-36/README.md

 All commands must be used while within the CS370-Term-Project-Group-36/ directory.

 ----USAGE----
-To build, use mvn package.
+(currently, this is how you build and run the RESTful API, we are currently developing our actual program) To build, use mvn package.
 To run, use java -jar target/RestfulApi-1.0-SNAPSHOT.jar